Mantle/Mantle/README.md

  * **[Weak notification center observers](https://github.com/github/Mantle/blob/master/Mantle/NSNotificationCenter%2BMTLWeakReferenceAdditions.h)**

 There will assuredly be more, as we run into other common pain points!

-## Getting Started

-Mantle is still new and moving fast, so we may make breaking changes from time-to-time, but it has excellent unit test coverage and is already being used in GitHub for Mac's production code.

-To start building the framework, clone this repository and then run `git submodule update --init --recursive`.
-This will automatically pull down any dependencies.

 ## Contributing